-For the environmental business, 2020 proved to be another stable year despite some negative impact of lock down in PRC for our 25% owned associate; rural wastewater treatment division.
-Both hazardous wastewater treatment and industrial cum municipal wastewater divisions registered a higher gross profit and gross profit margin with improved operating results.
-These were achieved due to our continuing efforts in transformation strategy especially with two newly set up plants in successful commercial operations since beginning of 2020, step-up acquisition to increase our shareholding, stable operations for all the existing plants and additional Engineering Procurement and Construction ("EPC") projects secured with better margin and prudent cost management during the year.
-Moreover, we were also able to declare yearly dividend from industrial cum municipal wastewater division since 2019 to Singapore headquarter as reward for our long-term investment.
+For the environmental business, 2021 proved to be another stable year despite some negative impact of lock down in the PRC for our 25% owned associate; rural wastewater treatment business.
+Industrial cum municipal wastewater business registered a higher gross profit with improved operating results.
+These were achieved due to our continuing efforts in transformation strategy especially all wastewater plants were in stable operations after recent upgrading works completed in FY2021.
+The fulfilment and delivery of Engineering Procurement and Construction ("EPC") projects secured under hazardous wastewater treatment business uplifted our confidence to undertake more and bigger EPC projects going forward.
+Moreover, we were also able to declare yearly dividends from the industrial cum municipal wastewater business and rural wastewater treatment business since 2019 to Singapore headquarters as rewards of our long-term investment.